tmux-python/tmuxp/doc/about_tmux.rst

 Pane                Application            Performs operations
 =================== ====================== ===============================

-Multiple terminals to one screen
+Multiple terminals in one screen
 --------------------------------
 It allows multiple applications or terminals to run at once.